|Survey name||The Labour Force Survey (Household dataset)|

 Geography (including list of changes to boundaries)

-Families and households estimates for geographies lower than the UK are not produced routinely and may be available on request.
+Families and households estimates for lower-level geographies and alternative aggregations may be available on request.
 These requests may be chargeable depending on specific requirements.

 The original output objective was to provide summary statistics covering the most basic and commonly asked questions posed by users regarding families and households.
 This includes the number of families in the UK, number of cohabiting couples and families with children.